-I'm a 23-Year-Old Woman Who's Never Had an Orgasm
+I'm 23 Years Old and I've Never Had an Orgasm

-I'm lying on my bed with my legs spread.
+I'm lying on my bed with my legs spreadeagled.
 Two women are kissing on the screen in front of me, one slowly getting penetrated by a man from behind; a cloud of Ikea's vanilla scent permeates my room.
-I've decided to try and do it myself—to give the whole orgasm thing another chance.
+I've decided to try and do it myself – to give the whole orgasm thing another chance.
 But it's impossible; somehow I feel totally out of place, like I'm just not cut out for climaxing.

 So let me sprinkle a little sugar on you, dear men of the world: Sex can be wonderful without an orgasm.
 For me, it's just the bright red cherry on top of the cake.
 Intimacy with the right person is horribly exciting and fulfilling.
-The sizzling in the air, the breathlessness before a kiss—they taste better than cactus-flavored ice cream.
+The sizzling in the air, the breathlessness before a kiss – they taste better than cactus-flavoured ice cream.
 Making people happy makes me happy.
 Orgasms are not my priority.
 It would be really nice if it happened at some point in my life, but we all need to loosen up a bit before it does.